bolt/docs/docs/extensions/custom-bootstrapping.md

 Customising Bootstrapping
 =========================

 Whilst Bolt is designed to be simple for anyone to install, its core functionality is also modular and easy to configure for developers who are comfortable making a few modifications to how Bolt is bootstrapped.

-There are two ways your Bolt application is used, via web requests and via the command line with `nut`.
-Because there are two entry points, bootstrapping is done in a common `bootstrap.php` file.

-For a more in-depth understanding of Bolt's bootstrapping, examine the PHP code in Bolt's own [bootstrap file][bs].

 The basics of configuring a Bolt application
 --------------------------------------------

+There are two ways your Bolt application is used, via web requests and via the command line with nut.
+Because there are two entry points, bootstrap configuration/customization needs to be done in a standard place.

-One of the important functions of the bootstrap file is to read a loader configuration file in the root directory of your project.
-By customising this configuration, you can modify things like paths, the application class to use, and other services used by the application.
+This is with a configuration file in the root directory of your project.
 This file can be either `.bolt.yml` or `.bolt.php`.

-By default, if found, Bolt uses `.bolt.yml` (recommended) or `.bolt.php` in the project's root directory.

-YAML works for simple values, and PHP supports programmatic logic if required.
+With this file you can modify things like paths, the application class to use, add other services used by the application, and add custom extensions.

+Bolt looks for `.bolt.yml` first, then `.bolt.php`.
+The YAML file is recommended, but PHP can be used if programmatic logic is required.

 Customising file system paths
 -----------------------------

-In order for paths to be customised and still have the standard index.php (web) and nut (CLI) work, there needs to be a standard place these are defined.

-Customisation of these paths is done in the `paths` key of either your `.bolt.yml` or `.bolt.php` files.

 Below are full examples of all available paths customised.